redhat-cip/dci-openshift-agent/README.md

     ```

 > NOTE: The dci-openshift-agent is part of
-> a [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) tool aimed to perform OCP deployments,
+> a [Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) tool aimed at performing OCP deployments,
-> should not be considered for production workloads.
+> and should not be considered for production workloads.
 Use the above connection methods if some troubleshooting is required.

 ## Non-GA versions of API